bkniffler/mineral-ui/src/website/app/pages/Theming/theming.md

 * `component`: A React component
-* `theme`: A shallow object of theme variables or a function that accepts props and context and returns an object of theme variables
+* `theme`: A shallow object of theme variables or a function that accepts props and returns a shallow object of theme variables

 **Returns**